top of page

 ☑️ Staff Buy-In and Training

-☑️ Email Signature Standards
+☑️ Email Signature Conformance

 ☑️ Internal Document Updates

-Don't forget about the behind-the-scenes stuff:
+Don’t forget about behind-the-scenes materials:

 • Interdepartmental memos